progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Again, this gives you normal `log` output but shows you only the commit information for those four commits, appearing in the traditional commit date ordering.-->

-Dies gibt dir wiederum ein normale `log` Ausgabe, aber zeigt nur die Informationen dieser vier Commits – wie üblich sortiert nach dem Commit Datum.
+Dies gibt Dir wiederum ein normale `log` Ausgabe, aber zeigt nur die Informationen dieser vier Commits – wie üblich sortiert nach dem Commit Datum.

 <!--A common switch to use with the `log` command in this case is `-\-left-right`, which shows you which side of the range each commit is in.
 This helps make the data more useful:-->

 Eine nützliche Option für den `log` Befehl ist in diesem Fall `--left-right`.
-Sie zeigt dir an, in welchem der beiden Branches der jeweilige Commit enthalten ist, sodass die Ausgabe noch nützlicher ist:
+Sie zeigt Dir an, in welchem der beiden Branches der jeweilige Commit enthalten ist, sodass die Ausgabe noch nützlicher ist:

 	$ git log --left-right master...experiment
 	< F